 In order to ensure that Advisory Board members represent the public, starting in fiscal year 2024, a person who works for an organization or person represented on the Governing Board may not be selected to serve on an Advisory Board.
 An organization is defined as a state agency or representative of a segment (such as Association of Independent California Colleges and Universities), as opposed to providers that report to an agency (for example, a representative from a specific University of California would be eligible to serve, even though the University of California Office of the President is represented on the Governing Board).
+If a seated Advisory Board member accepts employment with an organization already represented on the Governing Board, the member shall promptly notify the Office of their change in employment and resulting ineligibility to continue their term.
+Upon such notification, the Advisory Board member will be deemed ineligible to complete the remainder of their three-year term.
+However, the member may continue to serve in their Advisory Board capacity until the Governing Board conducts its annual approval of Advisory Board appointments.
 To ensure that there is adequate expertise to guide recommendations from the Advisory Board, the Advisory Board shall solicit input from experts at the relevant data providers.
 Advisory Board members shall not have designees.